-- Children, adolescents, and adults who are unvaccinated or do not know if they were vaccinated are at risk for disease if exposed and should be offered an outbreak dose of IPV if they reside in an area with possible community transmission of poliovirus or if they have other potential exposures. - Previously vaccinated individuals who are at risk for exposure because of their community of residence or who have had close contact with a patient infected with polio virus should also receive a booster dose of IPV. - Polio vaccine may be given to both children and adults as a stand-alone vaccine (not combined) in an outbreak setting.
+- Children, adolescents, and adults who are unvaccinated or do not know if they were vaccinated are at risk for polio if exposed and should be offered an outbreak dose of IPV if they reside in an area with possible community transmission of poliovirus or if they have other potential exposures. - Previously vaccinated individuals who are at risk for exposure because of their community of residence or who have had close contact with a patient infected with poliovirus should also receive a booster dose of IPV. - Polio vaccine may be given to children and adults as a stand-alone vaccine (not combined) in an outbreak setting. - IPV or the first dose of combination products containing IPV can be given as early as 6 weeks of age and should be considered for administration when infants who are at least 6 weeks old and reside in an area with possible community transmission of poliovirus present for care. - Polio vaccine can be given during pregnancy and is recommended if the individual is at risk of exposure.
+Pregnant persons should discuss the risks and benefit of IPV with their healthcare provider. - Polio vaccine may be given at the same time as other vaccines. - IPV, the only polio vaccine available in the US, is highly effective, with 90% or more of vaccine recipients developing protective antibody levels to all three poliovirus types after 2 doses, and 99% developing protective antibody levels following 3 doses. - Unvaccinated adults at risk for poliovirus infection should get three doses of IPV: two doses separated by 1 to 2 months, and a third dose 6 to 12 months after the second dose.
+Often

-- Polio vaccine can be given during pregnancy and is recommended if the individual is at risk of exposure.
-Pregnant persons can discuss the risks and benefit of IPV with their healthcare provider. - Polio vaccine may be given at the same time as other vaccines. - IPV, the only polio vaccine available in the US, is highly effective, with 90% or more of vaccine recipients developing protective antibody levels to all three poliovirus types after 2 doses, and 99% developing protective antibody levels following 3 doses. - Unvaccinated adults at risk for poliovirus infection should get three doses of IPV: two doses separated by 1 to 2 months, and a third dose 6 to 12 months after the second dose.
-Often during an outbreak, the first dose may be administered by a public health agency but follow up doses can occur where the patient receives regular health care. - The schedule for polio vaccination for unvaccinated or under-vaccinated older children through age 17 years is 2 doses of IPV separated by 4-8 weeks, and a third dose 6-12 months after the second dose.
+- during an outbreak, the first dose may be administered by a public health agency but follow up doses can be obtained where the patient receives regular health care. - The schedule for polio vaccination for unvaccinated or under-vaccinated children through age 17 years is 2 doses of IPV separated by 4-8 weeks, and a third dose 6-12 months after the second dose.
 For details and age groups, refer to the ACIP IPV catch-up vaccine table. - If you are interested in obtaining IPV for your patients, please contact the Bureau of Immunization via email at immunize@health.ny.gov or by phone at (518) 473-4437.